duluca/lemon-mart-server/README.md

 ## Run

-- From the root directory run `npm start`
+- From the root directory, run `npm start`
-  - This will kick off `docker-compose up` which will build and configure your web app, server and database.
+  - This will kick off `docker-compose up`, which will build and configure your web app, server, and database.
   - Angular Web App: http://localhost:8080
   - Server: http://localhost:3000
   - Database: http://localhost:27017